How explainable are adversarially-robust CNNs?: Experimental results

-The results for ImageNet are similar to ImageNet-CL (see Fig.~\ref{fig:categoryRank-random}).
-Robust models have higher OOD accuracy and higher explainability under gradient-based AMs, but not CAM-based or perturbation-based AMs.
+The results for ImageNet are similar to ImageNet-CL (Fig.~\ref{fig:categoryRank-random}).
+Robust models have higher accuracy on adversarial examples and higher explainability under gradient-based AMs, but not CAM-based or perturbation-based AMs.

-\subsec{Recommendation} ML practitioners should use CAM-based methods for either vanilla or robust models as there is no difference in explainability and CAM-based methods have fewer hyperparameters and run faster than perturbation-based AM methods.
+\subsec{Recommendation} ML practitioners should use CAM-based methods for either vanilla or robust models as there is no difference in explainability.
+However, CAM-based methods have fewer hyperparameters and run faster than perturbation-based AM methods.